bump-sh/docs/docs/continuous-integration.md

+# Continuous integration
+How to integrate your documentation deployment to your CI.

 # Integrate with your CI

 Here, we are presenting the process recommended to our customers, but feel free to adapt it to your own workflow/requirements.